2024 Women's U-19 World Floorball Championships: Qualification tournament

-The 2023 Women's U-19 World Floorball Championships qualification tournament decided the final three places at the championships.
+The European qualification tournament decided the final three places at the championships.
 The tournament was played in Besançon, France, from 25–27 August 2023.

 There were originally two spots on the line at this event but that increased to three after the United States (who had originally qualified automatically for the world championship) withdrew.
-France are making their debut at women's U19 level.
+France made their debut at women's U19 level.